mkengineering/Adafruit_TFTLCD_8bit_STM32/README.md

 This is a library for the 8 bit parallel driven TFT displays, ported from stevstrong's port of the original Adafruit library [https://github.com/adafruit/TFTLCD-Library] and adapted to STM32F103Cx controller.
-No other CPU architecture is supportted at the moment.
+No other CPU architecture is supported at the moment.

 This library depends on the ST HAL based core files from: